-Figure 8, Panel A displays the share of wages accruing to the P90-95, P95-99, and the top percentile of the wage income distribution.
-(We begin this figure in 1972 using extrapolations based on composition tables published for the 1972 to 1981 period.)
-Our top groups are now defined relative to the total number of individuals with positive wage income.
+Figure 9 displays the share of wages accruing to the top decile of the wage distribution.
+The top 10% wage share has increased steadily over the period from about 25% in the 1970s to 33% in 2000.
+This increase parallels closely the increase of about 6-7 percentage points in the top 10% of the total income distribution that we analyzed in Section 3.1.20 Figure 10 decomposes the top decile into three groups (P90-95, P95-99, and P99-100).
 It shows that, exactly as with the total income shares, the increase is concentrated within the top percentile.
-The shares of P90-95 and P95-99 are almost flat while the P99-100 share doubles from around 5% in the late 1970s to over 10% in 2000.
-This extreme concentration probably explains why this dramatic increase in wage inequality has remained unnoticed in the literature on inequality in Canada.
+The shares of P90-95 and P95-99 are almost flat and increase by less than one percentage point while the top 1% share doubles from around 5% in the late 1970s to over 10% in 2000.
+This probably explains why this dramatic increase in wage inequality has remained unnoticed in the literature on inequality in Canada.
 Survey data, on which almost all wage inequality studies in Canada have been based, do not allow analysis of the top percentile because of the top coding of reported earnings and because there are very few individuals in the top income groups.
-Therefore, this evidence shows that the surge in top wages led to a drastic shift in the composition of top incomes away from capital income and toward labor income, as well as to a dramatic increase in top income shares.
+Panels A and B of Figure 11 illustrate the extreme concentration of this top wage surge phenomenon.
+The top 0.1% wage share (Panel A) increased more than four fold from about 1% to 4.3% over the period and the top up very slightly from 12% to 13.5%.

-15 It is possible to compute those statistics with the microfiles.
+19 It is possible to compute those statistics with the microfiles.
 Families are defined as married couples or single individuals.
 In that case, the top groups are defined relative to the total number of families (reported in Table D1, col. (2)) with positive wages and salaries.
-The U.S. wage series of Piketty and Saez (this volume) are also defined at the family level.
+The U.S. wage series of Piketty and Saez (2003) are also defined at the family level.